vtex-apps/breadcrumb/README.md

 # VTEX Breadcrumb

 ## Description
-The VTEX BreadCrumb is a secondary navigation scheme that reveals the user location on the store and it is used by the Dreamstore product..
+The VTEX BreadCrumb is a secondary navigation scheme that reveals the user location on the store and it is used by the Dreamstore product.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.